Menominee High School (Michigan): Athletics

-Menominee High School has a historic rivalry with the Marinette High School Mariners of neighboring Marinette, Wisconsin.
+Menominee High School has a historic rivalry with the Marinette High School Marines of neighboring Marinette, Wisconsin.
 The rivalry dates back over a century to 1894.

 The Menominee Maroons football team has played in the Western Peninsula Athletic Conference (WestPAC) since 2023.
 All other school-sanctioned teams play in the Great Northern UP Conference, which the football team previously played in.